zadarastorage/zadara-examples/k8s/eksd/README.md

     * For self-installation, use the dedicated [instructions](../../addons/kasten-k10/README.md)

 ## Optional post-deployment DR configuration
-Unless configured as part of the eksd-terraform variables, the EKS-D cluster's internal ETCD datastore automated backup procedure (running every 2 hours) will only save the latest backup locally within each master node.
+Unless configured as part of the eksd-terraform variables, the EKS-D cluster's internal ETCD datastore automated backup procedure (running every 2 hours) will save the latest backup locally within each master node, as well as take a snapshot of the whole boot drive and save it inside the zCompute cloud.

-Alternatively, users may configure the Kubernetes secret below in order to dynamically enable/disable backup exports to NGOS/S3 in order to enhance the cluster's [DR capabilities](../../tips/dr/README.md) in case of a control-plane meltdown:
+In addition, users may configure the Kubernetes secret below in order to dynamically enable/disable backup exports to NGOS/S3 in order to enhance the cluster's [DR capabilities](../../tips/dr/README.md) in case of a control-plane meltdown:
 ```shell
 kubectl create secret generic zadara-backup-export \
     --namespace kube-system \